Press release: Car Valuation Reality Revealed: Only 40% Of Sellers Receive As Much As Their Online Valuation

 Solving the problem – TruePrice

-Launched in 2017, Motorway.co.uk is a price comparison website enabling car sellers to compare offers from leading online car buying websites in order to find their best price.
+Launched in 2017, Motorway.co.uk is a price comparison website enabling car sellers to compare offers from online car buying websites in order to find their best price.
 Having completed thousands of successful car sales to its panel of online buyers, Motorway today unveils its own technology called TruePrice that enables sellers to compare actual likely sale prices for their car, as well as the online offers provided by buyers.

 With TruePrice, Motorway is working to deliver more accurate online valuations and a greater level of price confidence for consumers.
 It’s an industry first in a sector crying out for transparency.